AbhishekMankame/CPP_tutorial/Learning/sorting/O(n) sorting.md

  ### 🧮 Wait... what is log(n!) actually?
 (Note: here it is log to the base 2)
  Using some fancy math (Stirling's Approximation):
     <b> log(n!) ~ n log n </b>

+So:
+- You need atleast n log n comparisons in the worst case!
+- Therefore, no matter how clever you are, if your method relies on comparisons, you can never beat O(n log n) for general sorting.

+Sorting is like solving a giant multiple-choice puzzle.
+You can't cheat physics. 🧠⚡